 "Should the average individual go cold turkey, never drink or be social again?"
-Probably not realistic, but more power to you if you can abstain!
+May not be ideal or realistic, but more power to you if you can abstain!

 Much like nutrition, a controlled & balanced approach where revolving alcohol intake around your energy (calorie) requirements can still likely produce results and be considered 'safe' for most individuals.

-if you are looking at being results focused, consider the below recommendations:
+if you are looking at being results focused, consider the below:

 Limit your alcohol - 1-2 standard drinks max for Females and 3-4 standard drinks max for Males per day on non-training days for optimal results, general health & lowered alcohol related risk.

 Consume Protein - research shows when alcohol is consumed in low to moderate amounts alongside adequate protein consumption has no negative impact on body composition.
 Aim to consume alcohol alongside a main protein source meal to help with satiety.

 Keep a Food Diary - Keep a food diary to track how many calories and nutrients you are actually consuming.
 Download the free MyFitnessPal app today!